unum-cloud/UStore/python/README.md

 main_collection[keys] = strings
 ```

-If you are exchanging representations like this between UKV and any other runtime, we will entirely avoid copying data.
+If you are exchanging representations like this between UStore and any other runtime, we will entirely avoid copying data.
 This method is recommended for higher performance.

 ## Converting Collections